noisyneuron/nyu-hpc/README.md

   * Transfer training data to servers

-  * Getting the repo you want and getting all the requirements / modules
+  * Setting up the repo you want to use and all the requirements / modules

   * Figuring out the appropriate amount of resources you need